-There may not be any lost treasure (that we know of) in Oregon’s caves, but Indiana Jones could easily find his next adventure in some of the deep, dark underground tunnels here.
+There may not be any lost treasure (that we know of) in Oregon’s caves, but these deep, dark underground tunnels seem straight out of an adventure movie.
 The state is home to several extraordinary lava tube caves — made from cooled molten lava, with impressive stalactites and stalagmites and all.
 You might see a few wild critters, but last time we checked, there were no snakes.
 You’ll also find the largest sea cave in the United States, a dream for any lover of sea lions.
-Here’s how to take your family on an Oregon caving adventure:
+Here’s how to take your family on an Oregon caving expedition.

 One of the most accessible lava tube caves in Central Oregon is Lava River Cave, a short drive from both Sunriver and Bend.
 Here you can venture down a short stairway into the underworld and walk for an entire mile into the earth.
 It’s dark and cold and gets darker and colder as you go.
 On your journey, which may take about an hour and a half, you’ll see incredible rock formations and maybe some mice, spiders, worms and centipedes.
 You probably won’t see many bats — they’re nocturnal and prefer to be left alone.
 The bats are under attack from a disease called white-nose syndrome, which you can learn more about at the Lava River Cave Interpretive Site, part of the Newberry National Volcanic Monument.
 You can help protect the bats by changing out of clothing you’ve worn into other caves before you start your tour.

 The open season for the cave is May through September, closing annually in October to allow the bats to breed in peace.
 While this site is fairly accessible there are still many stairs, uneven ground and some challenging terrain to cover.
 Take the kids, but give them a hand.